nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ### 2a iv Users
-Created Users compoent in the components root folder with the following code.
+Created Users component in the components root folder with the following code.

 ```js
 import React, {Component} from 'react';